Indira (TV series)

 Indira is a 2022-2024 Indian Tamil-language television drama.
 It is based on Bengali-language drama series Aparajita Apu aired on Zee Bangla.

-It aired on Zee Tamil from 21 November 2022 to 17 August 2024, every Monday to Saturday at Afternoon slot.
-It is also available for streaming on Zee5.
+It aired on Zee Tamil from 21 November 2022 to 17 August 2024.
 The show premiered along with 'Kanaa' and produced by Aran Hari under the banner of Spectraa Productions.

 Synopsis

 Indira and Kavya are two sisters, coming from a small-town middle-class family.
 She aspires to achieve her dream and become a successful IAS officer.
 However, Indira's elder sister Kavya was married Jayalakshmi 's third son Kathir.
 But Jayalakshmi and Indra fight over marriage and demand dowry.
 Indira learns it and threatens to call the police.
 So they become enemies.

 Soon Indra and Jayalakshmi's last son Gowtham fell in love with each other but were separated due to a misunderstanding.
 Indira learns that her sister's husband Kathir is having an affair with another woman.
 To help his sister later due to some unfortunate circumstances they marry.

 Indira faces challenges in the form of her conservative mother-in-law, Jayalakshmi and her sister's Ragini.
 But his husband Gowtham supports and helps her to achieve and fulfill the dreams.